andremoreira73/messminer/README.md

 ## The agent workflow that cleans your data

-MessMiner is an intelligent data cleaning tool that uses Large Language Models (LLMs) to understand and restructure messy data sources.
-Instead of manually writing complex parsing logic for each data format, MessMiner analyzes the structure of your data and intelligently extracts it into clean, structured tables.
+Mess Miner is an intelligent data cleaning tool that uses Large Language Models (LLMs) to understand and restructure messy data sources.
+Instead of manually writing complex parsing logic for each data format, Mess Miner analyzes the structure of your data and intelligently extracts it into clean, structured tables.

 ### Key Features